How To Make Wood Grain Pop

 The grain raising will allow more of the stain pigment to penetrate deeper into the wood, and the result is a deeper, more intense color from that pigment.

 Be sure to use clean water and a clean applicator.
-A spray bottle used for spritzing plant leaves, for instance, will work just fine for water popping.
-After spraying the wood, brush it out so that it is evenly distributed on the wood surface, or use a clean rag to do that.
+For instance, a spray bottle used for spritzing plant leaves will work just fine for water popping.
+After spraying the wood, brush it out so it is evenly distributed on the wood surface, or use a clean rag.
 Make sure there are no puddles on the piece of wood.

 Let it sit for anywhere between 2 – 4 hours to dry, depending on the environment.
-Cooler or more humid environments will slow down the drying process, so be aware.
+Be aware that cooler or more humid environments will slow the drying process.

 After drying, and in preparation for applying the stain of your choice, be careful not to scuff or bump the wood’s surface such that the raised grain would be tamped down and the pores closed.
 You will undo the raising of the grain and defeat the purpose of your efforts.